List of Insurance Compliance Requirements

 Federal guidelines impose numerous prerequisites on the group health coverage that employers provide to their employees.
-Most federal laws on compliance apply to all group plans, regardless of the employer’s organizational size.
+Most federal laws on insurance compliance apply to all group plans, regardless of the employer’s organizational size.
 There are additional compliance requirements for large employers, mainly due to the Affordable Care Act penalty provisions.

-Midwest Employee Benefits is a premier insurance company that assists clients in making sure they are meeting compliance requirements.
-A sampling of compliance items we help our clients with:
+Midwest Employee Benefits is a premier insurance company that assists clients in making sure they are meeting these compliance requirements.
+Here is a sampling of compliance items we help our clients with: